DynamicDesignz/USBDropFramework/README.md

 # USBDropFramework
-A framework for performing USB Drop pen test including API to keep track and
+A framework for performing a multitude of Penetration tests

+See sample.html for an example of how to post data to the API